corda/corda/docs/source/deploying-a-node.rst

 Building nodes using Gradle
 ---------------------------
 Nodes are usually built using a Gradle task.
-The cannonical Gradle file for building nodes is the one used by the CorDapp template.
+The canonical Gradle file for building nodes is the one used by the CorDapp template.
 Both a `Java version <https://github.com/corda/cordapp-template-java/blob/master/build.gradle>`_ and a `Kotlin version <https://github.com/corda/cordapp-template-kotlin/blob/master/build.gradle>`_ are available.